Jump to main content

 Indirect Adiabatic and Evaporating cooling system

 Not all sites have access to a deep-water fjord with constant supply of cold water.
 Our other data centers are therefore using the Norwegian cold climate as a source to cool the facilities.
-At our RJU1-Rjukan site we have a median temperature of 13C.
+At our TEL-Rjukan site we have a median temperature of 13C.
 The sun does not shine on the data center for 6 months out of the year.
 As a consequence, the Indirect Adiabatic and Evaporating cooling system from Schneider Electric gives us 330 days of free cooling every year.
-This system is based on the same technology as our innovative SVG1-Rennesøy cooling, but it uses air instead of water.
+This system is based on the same technology as our innovative SVG-Rennesøy cooling, but it uses air instead of water.
 In addition to the outside air we can spray water on the cooling unit to achieve the Adiabatic and an Evaporative effect to extend the efficiency on those few warm days.

 How does it work?